b-harvest/cosmos-operator/README.md

 Disclaimer: Strangelove has not committed to these enhancements and cannot estimate when they will be completed.

+## Strangelove
-- [x] Scheduled upgrades.
-Set the upgrade height and image version, optionally setting halt height.
-The controller performs a rolling update with the new image version after the committed height.
+- [ ] Scheduled upgrades.
+Set a halt height and image version.
+The controller performs a rolling update with the new image version after the committed halt height.
 - [x] Support configuration suitable for validator sentries.
 - [x] Reliable, persistent peer support.
 - [x] Quicker p2p discovery using private peers.